natasha-sutd/STV_Group2_Forza/README.md

 Rather than selecting mutations uniformly at random, strategies that find new coverage are boosted in weight.
 All weights decay each iteration to prevent premature convergence.
 This mirrors AFL's core insight: spend more time on strategies that are actually finding new paths.

-### CFG Tree Mutations

-Grammar-aware mutation operates directly on a derivation tree rather than the string representation.
-This allows structurally meaningful mutations (subtree replacement, count violation, type corruption) that would be extremely unlikely to arise from random byte-level mutations on format-sensitive inputs like IP addresses.

-### Dual Oracle Strategy

-For targets with a reference binary, we use differential testing: if the buggy binary's normalised output diverges from the reference for the same input, it's flagged as a `MISMATCH` bug.
-This catches semantic bugs that do not produce any exception or non-zero exit code.

-### Behavioral Output Signatures (Blackbox Coverage)
-For blackbox targets where source instrumentation is not possible, we treat unique (exit-code-class, stdout-class, stderr-class) triples as distinct program paths.
-The class extraction in `_extract_output_class()` strips specific values (IP addresses, error messages) and retains structural labels, so two inputs that exercise the same code path produce the same signature even if their output values differ.

 ### Corpus Growth

 Inputs that trigger new coverage are added to the corpus and can be selected as seeds for future mutations.
-This ensures the fuzzer progressively explores paths discovered by earlier iterations rather than repeatedly mutating from the same starting points.
+This ensures the fuzzer explores paths discovered by previous iterations.

-### Bug Deduplication by Signature

-Rather than hashing on input data (which would count every unique triggering input as a new bug), we hash the `(bug_type, exception_class, line_number)` tuple.
-This collapses many inputs triggering the same underlying bug into a single unique entry.

 ### Adaptive Timeout